AdobeDocs/target-learn.en/help/activities/create-ab-tests.md

 ---
 title: How to Create an A/B Test
-description: This video walks users through the key workflow for creating A/B activities in Adobe Target.
-Watch this video to learn how to create a basic A/B activity using the Visual Experience Composer (VEC).
+description: Learn the key workflow for creating A/B activities in [!DNL Adobe Target].
+Create a basic A/B activity using the Visual Experience Composer (VEC).
 role: User
 level: Beginner
 topic: Personalization